-Setting up the Local VM Scanner on Windows
+Setting Up the Local VM Scanner on Windows

 Aikido VM Scanner is a single-package that installs on your system, automatically scanning and identifying dependencies to provide a detailed view into your environment.